-The MA International Relations at Leiden University’s Faculty of Humanities offers a comprehensive understanding of the complexities defining today's world, providing an outstanding platform for a career in the international arena.
+The master’s in International Relations at Leiden University’s Faculty of Humanities offers a comprehensive understanding of the complexities defining today's world, providing an outstanding platform for a career in the international arena.

-Join the only master's programme in the Netherlands to offer five unique specialisations within the field of international relations.
-With a broad curriculum and flexible design, the International Relations programme allows you to tailor your degree to suit your career goals.
+You will join the only master's programme in the Netherlands to offer five unique specialisations within the field of international relations.
+With a broad curriculum and flexible design, the master’s degree in International Relations allows you to tailor your degree to suit your career goals.
 Five specialisations are available, each with their own thematic focus, and each with further scope for customisation.
 You will be able to specialise in areas ranging from the European integration process to the global political economy.

 At Leiden University, relevance and real-world issues are at the fore.
 During your master's programme, you explore the most current global events through a comparative, area studies lens.
 More than theory, you learn from professionals from some of the world's largest organisations.
 An important focus is developing your ability to conduct relevant, original and innovative research.